maim-lain/haremhotel/lin.md

 Day | Time | Location
 :---: | :---: | :---:
 38+ | Any | Utility room
-- The Android's friendship must be level 3 or higher
+- Your Android's friendship must be level 3 or higher